scheidelg/testwiki/pages/tech_editing/markdown_rules.md

 <hr class="tight">
 ## Horizontal Line Break Before H2 Headers

 I generally prefer to see a stronger indicator of a new section than just a larger font and a bit of leading white space.
-As a rule, insert `<hr class="tight">` before H2 headers.
+As a rule, insert `<hr class="tight">` before H2 headers (unless it's immediately after the page header).

 <hr class="tight">
 ## Page Timestamps